GoogleCloudPlatform/python-docs-samples/datastore/ndb/README.md

-## NDB Transactions Sample
+## NDB Overview Sample

-This is a sample app for Google App Engine that exercises the [NDB Transactions Python API](https://cloud-dot-devsite.googleplex.com/appengine/docs/python/ndb/transactions)
+This is a sample app for Google App Engine that exercises the [NDB Python API](https://cloud.google.com/appengine/docs/python/ndb/).

-This app presents a list of notes.
-After you submit a note with a particular title, you may not change that note or submit a new note with the same title.
-There are multiple note pages available.

 See our other [Google Cloud Platform github repos](https://github.com/GoogleCloudPlatform) for sample applications and